CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing

-\textbf{Neural Network Based CS Recovery:} In \cite{Mousavi:DLRecovery}, the authors propose a stacked autoencoder to learn a representation of the training data and to recover test data from their sub-sampled measurements.
+\textbf{Deep Neural Network (DNN) Based CS Recovery:} In \cite{Mousavi:DLRecovery}, the authors propose a stacked autoencoder to learn a representation of the training data and to recover test data from their sub-sampled measurements.
 Compared to the conventional iterative approaches, which usually need hundreds of iterations to converge, the feed-forward deep neural network runs much faster in the inference stage.

 In \cite{Kulkarni:ReconNet}, the authors propose a convolutional neural network, which takes CS measurements of an image as input and outputs an intermediate reconstruction.
 The intermediate output is fed into an off-the-shelf denoiser to obtain the final reconstructed image.
 The author shows the network is highly robust to sensor noise and can recover visually higher quality images than competitive algorithms at low CRs of 10 and 25.
 Both \cite{Mousavi:DLRecovery} and \cite{Kulkarni:ReconNet} are designed for image reconstruction, which only focus on spatial feature extraction.
 For video applications, temporal features between adjacent frames are also important.
 Therefore, the overlook of temporal correlation makes the image reconstruction algorithms inadequate for video applications.